agency-fund/evidential-be/README.md

 ## Admin API<a name="admin-api"></a>

-The Admin API allows API keys to be managed by users from a trusted domain.
-The API is protected by OIDC and allows logins from Google Workspace accounts in the @agency.fund domain.
+The Admin API supports the [xngin-dash](https://github.com/agency-fund/xngin-dash) frontend.

-The API is configured with environment variables:
+The API is enabled with these variables:

 | Environment Variable | Purpose                                                                   | Example |
 | -------------------- | ------------------------------------------------------------------------- | ------- |